baronsmv/linux-rt-upscaler/README.md

 - **Full‑Screen Output** – The upscaled image is displayed in a transparent overlay that covers your entire monitor, scaled to fill the screen while preserving aspect ratio.
 - **Input Forwarding** – Click, move, and drag on the upscaled image as if you were interacting directly with the original window.
 - **Hardware Accelerated** – GPU compute via Compushady (Vulkan) works on NVIDIA, AMD, and Intel GPUs.
-- **Low Overhead** – Minimal CPU/GPU usage; the final scaling pass uses hardware bilinear filtering.
+- **Low Overhead** – Minimal CPU/GPU usage; the final scaling pass uses hardware Lanczos2 filtering.

 ## Requirements